School Safety and Belonging

 - Substantially disrupting the orderly operation of the school.

-Bullying, as defined in Policy #249, includes cyberbullying via any form of electronic communication including, but not limited to, phone, text messaging, Internet, websites, email, blogs, chat rooms, and/or instant messaging.
+Bullying, as defined in Policy #249, includes cyberbullying via any form of electronic communication, including, but not limited to, phone, text messaging, Internet, websites, email, blogs, chat rooms, and/or instant messaging.
 Cyberbullying may also constitute the crime of cyber harassment and, as such, may be subject to criminal prosecution in addition to disciplinary consequences under the Policy.
 Where appropriate, the Board directs that instances of bullying or cyberbullying be referred to law enforcement.
-In the event a student becomes aware of a bullying situation, that situation should be reported to the Building Principal or other responsible adult.
+If a student becomes aware of a bullying situation, it should be reported to the Building Principal or another responsible adult.

 The information and resources below are from stopbullying.gov, a federal government website managed by the U.S. Department of Health and Human Services.